MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-guidelines.md

 * Create a warehouse: `POST https://api.fabric.microsoft.com/v1/workspaces/{workspaceId}/warehouses`

-* Write to Lakehouse file : `PUT https://onelake.dfs.fabric.microsoft.com/{filePath}?resource=file`
+* Write to Lakehouse file: `PUT https://onelake.dfs.fabric.microsoft.com/{filePath}?resource=file`

-To be able to work with those APIs, the workload backend needs to exchange tokens for the following scopes - :
+To be able to work with those APIs, the workload backend needs to exchange tokens for the following scopes:
 * For List Workspaces: `https://analysis.windows.net/powerbi/api/Workspace.Read.All` or `https://analysis.windows.net/powerbi/api/Workspace.ReadWrite.All`.
 * For creating a warehouse: `https://analysis.windows.net/powerbi/api/Warehouse.ReadWrite.All` or `https://analysis.windows.net/powerbi/api/Item.ReadWrite.All`.
 * For writing to a Lakehouse file: `https://storage.azure.com/user_impersonation`